Serbian Patriarchate of Peć: Early Modern Period (1557–1766)

 Since northern parts of the Patriarchate came under the rule of the Habsburg monarchy during the war (1683–1699), Serbian eparchies in those regions were reorganized into the autonomous Metropolitanate of Krušedol (1708) that remained under supreme ecclesiastical jurisdiction of the Serbian Patriarchate.
 In 1713, the seat of the Metropolitanate was moved to Sremski Karlovci.
+In 1718, by the Treaty of Požarevac, some northern and central regions of Serbia were ceded by the Ottomans to the Habsburgs, and in those territories an autonomous Metropolitanate of Belgrade was established, remaining under supreme jurisdiction of Serbian patriarch Mojsije Rajović.
+In 1731, sees of Karlovci and Belgrade were united, under metropolitan Vićentije Jovanović, but already in 1739, by the Treaty of Belgrade, all Habsburg parts of Serbia were returned to the Ottoman rule, and thus under direct jurisdiction of the Serbian Patriarchs in Peć.

+During the Habsburg-Ottoman War (1737-1739), another uprising broke out against the Ottoman rule in various regions of Ottoman Serbia, headed by Serbian Patriarch Arsenije IV, who sided with the Habsburgs and left Peć for Belgrade.
+In the same time, the Second Great Migration of the Serbs was initiated, leading to further weakening of the remaining ecclesiastical structures in Serbian regions under the Ottoman rule.

-Consequent Serbian uprisings against the Turks and involvement of Serbian Patriarchs in anti-Ottoman activities, led to the political compromise of the Patriarchate in the eyes of the Turkish political elite.
-Instead of Serbian bishops, Turkish authorities favored politically more reliable Greek bishops who were promoted to Serbian eparchies and even to the Patriarchal throne in Peć.
-In the same time, after 1752 a series of internal conflicts arose among leading figures in the Serbian Patriarchate, resulting in constant fights between Serbian and Greek pretenders to the Patriarchal throne.
-Finally, the Serbian Patriarchate of Peć collapsed in 1766, when it was abolished by the Turkish Sultan Mustafa III (1757–1774).
+Frequent Serbian uprisings against the Turks and involvement of Serbian Patriarchs in anti-Ottoman activities, led to the political incrimination of the Patriarchate in the eyes of the Turkish political elite.
+Instead of Serbian bishops, Turkish authorities favored politically more reliable Greek bishops who were promoted to Serbian eparchies and even to the Patriarchal throne in Peć, starting with Joannicius III, who was appointed in 1739.
+During the following years, and particularly after 1752, a series of internal conflicts arose among leading figures in the Serbian Patriarchate, resulting in constant fights between Serbian and Greek pretenders to the Patriarchal throne.
+The Serbian Patriarchate of Peć collapsed in 1766, when it was abolished by the Turkish sultan Mustafa III (1757–1774).
 The entire territory of the Serbian Patriarchate under Ottoman rule was placed under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
 The throne of Peć was suppressed and eleven remaining Serbian eparchies were transferred to the throne of Constantinople.